 Here I will try to explain how to get your controllers working with EAW.
 I'll start with the obvious steps then move onto more advanced steps.
 First a few friendly notices:

 Important Notice 1: EAW does not require Windows Shortcut Compatibility Tab settings to be used to run correctly.
 Those settings will interfere with EAW from recognizing your Joystick.

 Important Notice 2: This is an early reminder that after you have correctly setup your controls to work with EAW, that you don't forget to make a backup copy of your eaw.ini file to another location.

-Important Notice 3: Also do not unplug your controllers for swapping, they must be in working order before launching EAW; In Windows Control Panel Gaming Devices you should have your "preferred device / works with old games / first in the list / Device ID 1" Joystick set before starting EAW every time.
+Important Notice 3: Also do not unplug your controllers for swapping, they must be in the proper working order before launching EAW; In Windows Control Panel Gaming Devices you should have your "preferred device / works with old games / first in the list / Device ID 1" Joystick set before starting EAW every time.
 If not, EAW will blank out your button assignments, loosing them all.
 If you don't understand now, you will after reading this help document, so don't worry.

 Lets really get started by reading the rest of this section.

 Just to be on the safe side while you follow these steps, if you have more controllers than your one Primary Flight Joystick installed on your machine (like a Gamepad, Wheel, Rudder Pedals or Throttle Stick), it's highly recommended to uninstall and disconnect all of them before attempting to run EAW, as unforeseen problems may occur, such as EAW not detecting your wanted preferred Primary Flight Joystick controller.
 So remove and disconnect them.

 If you have a programmable joystick, be sure that the programming portion of

 it has been shut off and that the joystick is not using a profile, its not

 required and will only interfere with EAW detecting your Joystick during the